Jaseci-Labs/jaseci/jaseci_kit/jaseci_kit/modules/encoders/README.md

             # predict intent on new text
             can predict with predict entry{
             # Use the model to perform inference
-            # returns the list of context with the suitable candidates
             test_data = file.load_json(visitor.test_data_file);
             resp_data = bi_enc.infer(
                 contexts=test_data["contexts"],